mojomast/scoreboardussy/server/deployment/README.md

 # Improvscoreboard Deployment

-This directory contains scripts and configuration files for deploying the Improvscoreboard application to a production environment.
+This directory contains scripts and configuration files for deploying the Improvscoreboard application to a production environment using Docker.

 ## Files

-- `setup_vps.sh`: Script to set up a new Ubuntu 22.04 LTS VPS for the application
+- `setup_vps.sh`: Script to set up a new Ubuntu 24.04 LTS VPS for the application with Docker
 - `deploy.sh`: Script to deploy the application to a production server
-- `backup.sh`: Script to create and rotate MongoDB backups
+- `backup.sh`: Script to create and rotate MongoDB backups from Docker container
+- `monitor.sh`: Script to monitor the application and Docker containers
-- `ecosystem.config.js`: PM2 configuration file for process management
+- `ecosystem.config.js`: PM2 configuration file for process management (legacy)
 - `nginx.conf`: Nginx configuration file for the reverse proxy

 ## VPS Setup